 Cerebral palsy is a condition that affects mental health.
 A disorder that affects your mood, thinking and potential behaviour is never a good thing.
 Even if cerebral palsy is mild, we still have our mental health to think about.
-Our mental and physical health are continually deeply interconnected.
+Our mental and physical health are continually interconnected.

-Assessing a person’s mental health should be a key component of health screenings and practitioners recognising the signs of mental health issues in patients is key to us improving mental health in society, and our communities.
+Assessing a person’s mental health should be a key component of health screenings and practitioners recognising the signs of mental health issues in patients is key to improving mental health in society, and in our communities.